The Stuffing Box (click any image to see a larger version)

 This is the packing material I now use.
 It has been in the development and testing stages since 2013.
-Unfortunately it is not yet on the market and is still in the testing.
+Unfortunately it is not yet on the market and is still in the testing stages.
 As a marine electrician and corrosion specialist I have all but stopped using the graphite impregnated packing materials I used when I initially wrote this article back in the early 2000’s.
 They perform quite well, but as I discovered, can lead to a host of other issues most notably, galvanic incompatibility issues.
 I discuss this further down in this article.

 This high performance non-graphite packing, SynBraid®, is a 100% galvanically inert synthetic high performance packing, not a “PTFE infused” product with acrylic or flax yarns making up the braid.
 The SynBraid® yarns are actually extruded with the proprietary lubricant in the yarn not “infused” after the yarns are extruded.
-I expect SynBraid® to be on the market sometime in late 2017 to early 2018.
+I expect SynBraid® to be on the market sometime in early 2018.